 If $g$ is restricted to linear functions,

 for some constant bias $b_c$.
-Concept gradient is equivalent to CAV conceptual sensitivity normalized by the norm of the concept activation vector,
+Concept gradients is equivalent to CAV conceptual sensitivity normalized by the norm of the concept activation vector,

-Thus, if the concept can be accurately modeled by a linear function, CAV is capable of retrieving the concept gradient.
+Thus, if the concept can be accurately modeled by a linear function, CAV is capable of retrieving the concept gradients.
 However, in general the linear separability assumption does not hold.
-In contrast, concept gradient considers general function classes for $g$, which better captures the relation between $\mathcal{X}$ and $\mathcal{C}$.
-Given accurately modeling the concept with $g$ is a necessary condition for correct interpretation, concept gradient is superior to CAV.
+In contrast, concept gradients consider general function classes for $g$, which better captures the relation between $\mathcal{X}$ and $\mathcal{C}$.
+Given accurately modeling the concept with $g$ is a necessary condition for correct interpretation, concept gradients is superior to CAV.